laravel/forge-docs/1.0/sites/queues.md

 When creating a new queue worker, you may [select a version of PHP](/1.0/servers/php.html) that is already installed on the server.
 The selected version of PHP will be used to execute the queue worker.

+Please note that Queue Workers created and monitored using this panel will use the `listen` sub-command.
+This is done so you do not need to worry about restarting the Queue Worker when deploying a new version of your application.
+If you do not want to avail of this option, please feel free to create a [Server Daemon](/1.0/resources/daemons.md) that execute the `queue:work` command.

 ## Laravel Horizon

 If your Laravel application is using [Laravel Horizon](https://laravel.com/docs/horizon), you should not setup queue workers as described above.
 Instead, you may enable Horizon on Forge using Forge's "daemon" feature.